 I snapped a quick photo to send to Cindy to make sure she was pleased with the way they are looking.
 She loved them, and so do I.

 To protect the shelves and corbels I used Minwax Wipe-on Poly, applying with a soft rag.

 With my messy work table it’s difficult to see where the corbels begin and end.

 The buttons/plugs are in place where the board is attached to the corbels.
-I am shipping the extra buttons so they can be inserted after installing the shelves.
+The buttons will be included so they can be inserted after installation.
 I really love how these turned out, and so does Cindy!

 It took some investigation, but I found the original source of the inspiration project.
 It’s from Shabby Love Blog.
 Cindy loves her shelves, she wrote me this email…

-Just got my package opened the box and I’m beyond pleased at what a wonderful job you did.
-They are just what I wanted.
-Can’t wait too put them up.
+Just got my package opened the box and I'm beyond pleased at what a wonderful job you did.
+The farmhouse shelves are just what I wanted.
+Can't wait too put them up.
 Thanks again they are perfect.